cakau9/LEARNNotes/01-JavaScript/14-JavaScript-TemplateLiterals.md

     - Important pieces
         - Back Tick Characters -> used to signal the start and end of a template string
         - A dollar sign ($) indicates the start of an embedded expression
         - The curly braces ({}) indicate the beginning and end of the javascript expression.
-In this case, frui tis the expression we're asking JavaScript to evaluate.
+In this case, fruit is the expression we're asking JavaScript to evaluate.

 A more complex example with pre ES6 at beginning
     var customer = {